Geometric perspective on Nichols algebras

 This shows that if $R\cong R_{gra}$ then $R$ is a pre-Nichols algebra.
 If $R\cong R_{grc}$ then by duality of the radical and coradical filtrations we get that $R^*$ is a pre-Nichols algebra.
 This finishes the proof of Theorem \ref{thm:main4} and also of \ref{thm:main5} \end{proof} \end{section}

-\begin{section}{Different notions of rigidity} In this paper we call a ccc Hopf algebra $R$ rigid if any Hopf algebra which speciailzes to it is isomorphic to it.
+\begin{section}{Different notions of rigidity} In this paper we call a ccc Hopf algebra $R$ rigid if any Hopf algebra that specializes to it is isomorphic to it.
 There are other notions of rigidity, using deformations by a one-parameter family.
 We will explain here the relations between them.

 In \cite{AKM} and \cite{DCY} a deformation of a graded bialgebra (not necessarily a finite dimensional one) $B=\oplus_{i\geq 0} B_{(i)}$ by a parameter $\la$ is defined as a pair $(m_{\la},\Delta_{\la})$ such that where $m_{(i)},\Delta_{(i)}$ are maps of degree $-i$, $m_{(0)}=m$ and $\Delta_{(0)}=\Delta$, and $(m_{\la},\Delta_{\la},u,\epsilon)$ defines a bialgebra structure on $B$ for every $\la$.
 (Bialgebra deformations of Hopf algebras are automatically Hopf algebras as well.
 Due to the uniqueness of the antipode, we do not need to consider it as part of the deformation data).
-It is shown that this is the same as a filtered Hopf algebra $U$ which satisfies $grU\cong B$.
+It is shown that this is the same as a filtered Hopf algebra $U$ that satisfies $grU\cong B$.
 In \cite{AKM} and \cite{DCY} a graded Hopf algebra $B$ is called rigid if it has no non-trivial deformations.
 We will call it here deformation rigid.
 We claim the following: \begin{lemma} A finite dimensional Nichols algebra $\B(V)$ is rigid with respect to Definition \ref{def:rigidity} if and only if both $\B(V)$ and $\B(V^*)$ are deformation rigid. \end{lemma} \begin{proof} Remark \ref{rmk:duality} implies that $\B(V)$ is rigid if and only if $\B(V^*)$ is rigid (with respect to Definition \ref{def:rigidity}).
 To prove the first direction it will thus be enough to show that if $\B(V)$ is rigid with respect to Definition \ref{def:rigidity} then it is deformation rigid.

 Assume that $(m_{\la},\Delta_{\la})$ is a one-parameter deformation of $\B(V)$.
 Using the grading $\B(V)=\oplus \B(V)_i$ we have a one-parameter family $\phi:\Gg_m\to \Aut_{\C}(B)$ which sends $\la$ to the automorphism which acts on $\B(V)_i$ by the scalar $\la^{-i}$.
 We then have that